Kongduino/RAK4631_NMEA_Parser/README.md

 # RAK4631_NMEA_Parser

 This is a tokenizer and parser for raw NMEA sentences.
 This is not intended (yet anyway) for production, but as an exercice in re-inventing the wheel.
 There are other reasons for me to do this, including a smaller footprint (I need that code to be as small as possible).
-Suffice to say, I had good enough reasons to do this, and am happy to out it up there for others to enjoy.
+Suffice to say, I had good enough reasons to do this, and am happy to put it up there for others to enjoy.
 Or not.

 So far it recognizes 7 NMEA verbs, the most current my ublox module spits out: